natbat/pillarpointstewards/README.md

 Open `Postgres.app`, double click on the `postgres` database, then type the following at the prompt:

+    create database pillarpointstewards;

+It should look like this:
 ```
 postgres=# create database pillarpointstewards;
 CREATE DATABASE